China criticises U.S. 'scapegoating' as COVID origin report to be released | Law-Order

 China criticises U.S. 'scapegoating' as COVID origin report to be released

-U.S. officials say they did not expect the review to lead to firm conclusions after China stymied earlier international efforts to gather key information on the ground.
-China has said a laboratory leak was highly unlikely, and it has ridiculed a theory that coronavirus escaped from a lab in Wuhan, the city where COVID-19 infections emerged in late 2019, setting off the pandemic.
+"politicization" of efforts to trace the origin of the coronavirus, demanding without any evidence that U.S. labs be investigated, ahead of the release of a U.S. intelligence report on the virus.
+The U.S. report https://www.reuters.com/business/healthcare-pharmaceuticals/us-review-covids-china-origin-unlikely-solve-vexing-questions-2021-08-24 is intended to resolve disputes among intelligence agencies considering different theories about how the coronavirus emerged, including a once-dismissed theory about a Chinese laboratory accident.

-China criticised on Wednesday the U.S. "politicization" of efforts to trace the origin of the coronavirus, demanding a U.S. military laboratory be investigated, shortly before the release of a U.S. intelligence community report on the virus.
+China criticised on Wednesday the U.S. "politicization" of efforts to trace the origin of the coronavirus, demanding without any evidence that U.S. labs be investigated, ahead of the release of a U.S. intelligence report on the virus.

 The U.S. report https://www.reuters.com/business/healthcare-pharmaceuticals/us-review-covids-china-origin-unlikely-solve-vexing-questions-2021-08-24 is intended to resolve disputes among intelligence agencies considering different theories about how the coronavirus emerged, including a once-dismissed theory about a Chinese laboratory accident.
 "Scapegoating China cannot whitewash the U.S.," Fu Cong, director-general of the Ministry of Foreign Affairs' arms control department, told a briefing.